 Users can run the tool directly from the test page and get a result displayed at the end.

-Of course, it is highly recommended to take these results with a grain of salt and use the other tools as a way of making sure they are accurate.
+Of course, it is highly recommended to take these benchmark results with a grain of salt and use the other tools to make sure they are accurate.

 More CPU benchmark tools

-Finally, and before we move on, we need to mention that there are other websites that offer CPU benchmarking tools but require users to download the tools before they can be used.
+Finally, and before we move on, we need to mention that other websites offer CPU benchmarking tools but require users to download the tools before they can be used.

 But, if you think you still want to go ahead and give it a try anyway, here are three popular websites you can go to find CPU benchmark tools:

 - Cinebench This is a free benchmark tool which is an ideal choice for people looking for an in-depth view of their hardware.
 With this tool – which is available for Windows and macOS systems – real-life scenarios are tested for more realistic performance analysis.

 - Novabench This is another popular and free CPU benchmark tool that also tests the performances of several other hardware components.
 Once the test has run, the results are compared online with other similar systems.
 Included in the free version are GPU, memory, and disk read/write performance analysis.